-- 333. The Special Education Student at the Secondary Level: Programs and Services This course, the first in a two-course sequence, is designed to prepare students for understanding and working with learning disabled and emotionally empaired students at the secondary level.
+333. The Special Education Student at the Secondary Level: Programs and Services - This course, the first in a two-course sequence, is designed to prepare students for understanding and working with learning disabled and emotionally impaired students at the secondary level.
 It provides an overview of philosophies, programs and strategies appropriate for use with students with learning and behavior problems in the middle or high school setting.
 Emphasis will be placed on programs and services designed to meet the unique educational needs of secondary level students with disabilities.
 Adolescent development, legal issues, curricular considerations and transition will be addressed.
-Students may apply learning in a related field experience.
 Prerequisite: admission to the Teacher Education program.
-Taken concurrently with Education 352, 356, 357/358, 359.
-Two Credits Staff Spring Semester - 342.
-Psychoeducational Strategies A comprehensive review of the unique curricular and programming alternatives for school aged emotionally and/or behaviorally disordered students.
-Emphasis is placed upon problems, issues and strategies which are associated with special education programs for this population of students both locally and nationally.
-Prerequisites: Education 241, 242, admission to Teacher Education program.
-Three Credits Staff Fall Semester - 345.
-Teaching Physical Education and Recreation in the Elementary School Acquaints the student with the games, rhythms, story-plays, and other physical activities suitable for each of the elementary grades.
-Attention is given to objectives and methods of organization.
-Each student is required to do practice teaching in these activities as part of the class work.
-Elective for prospective elementary teachers.
+Taken concurrently with Education 251.

-Three Credits Van Wieren Fall Semester
+Two Credits Snyder Fall Semester